Labor Medication Injury Lawyers in Atlanta

 Why Would Childbirth Be Induced?

 Around one in four women will have their labor induced in the United States, but most experts and scientific studies agree that it’s best to let childbirth progress naturally.
 Sometimes, labor is induced by doctors for medical reasons (for example, for a pregnancy that lasts too long) but many times, it is done for someone else’s convenience.
 Inducing labor is called "active management" of childbirth as opposed to "expectant management," or waiting for labor to start spontaneously.

 In any situation, the doctor must give the mother informed consent – let her know all of the birth options available to her, as well as their risks, and let her choose what she wants to do.
 There are dangers associated with labor-inducing medications, and doctors who fail to warn parents about them do more than a disservice, they commit malpractice.

-Common Drugs in the Labor and Delivery Ward
+What Are Common Drugs in the Labor and Delivery Ward?